 In-Depth Case-Study Analysis

-As this project aims at charting and analyzing the understudied relationships between political-legislative and judicial bodies within governance regimes above the nation-state, we chose to apply a case-study approach that would allow us to closely probe these relationships as they are exhibited within the context of a central structure of global governance, the UN System.
-In this framework, we examine the interplay between, on the one hand, the UNGA and the UNSC, the UN political organs carrying out legislative or quasi-legislative functions through softer and harder forms of lawmaking (Alvarez 2005; Asada 2009; Boyle & Chinkin 2007; White 2016), and, on the other, the ICJ, the UN’s principal judicial organ.
+As this project aims to chart and analyze the understudied relationships between political-legislative and judicial bodies within international governance systems, we will take a case-study approach that enables us to closely probe these relationships within a key global governance system.
+In particular, we will examine the interplay between, on the one hand, the ICJ, the UN’s principal judicial body, and on the other, the UNGA and the UNSC, the UN political bodies carrying out legislative or quasi-legislative functions through softer and harder forms of lawmaking (Alvarez 2005; Asada 2009; Boyle & Chinkin 2007; White 2016).

-The reasons underlying this case selection are quite straightforward.
-Since this is, to the best of our knowledge, the first attempt to systematically, thoroughly, and empirically analyze the relationship between political-legislative and adjudicative bodies beyond the state, we chose a regime that represents a pivotal site of today’s international governance as the case study to stand at the center of this project.
-This regime, however, does not only form a central structure of global governance that plays a significant role in the world of international law and international relations, but it has also been operating for decades, during which inner-institutional habits, practices, and procedures, as well as dialogical mechanisms through which its branches of power communicate and interact, have been consolidated.
-Perhaps the most formal practice in this regard is the annual report that the ICJ is required to submit to the UNGA, reviewing its work and caseload in the reported year (UN Charter).
-Much more interesting though is the practice established since 1991, whereby the submission of the written report is accompanied by an oral speech of the president of the ICJ before the UNGA and the Sixth Committee, the primary forum for the consideration of legal questions in the General Assembly.
-Since 2000, moreover, the ICJ president has also been given the opportunity to annually address the UNSC.
-These annual speeches, followed by opened discussions in the respective fora, are major sites of interaction and fundamental building blocks in the formation of the inter-institutional dialogue between these UN governmental bodies.
-However, these dual dialogical routes formed between the ICJ and both the UNGA and the UNSC, point to yet another significant factor for which the UN System constitutes a suitable case study in the framework of this project.
-This factor concerns the possibility to draw insightful comparisons between the inter-institutional dialogue and relationships constructed between the ICJ and the two separate UN political-legislative bodies, the UNGA and the UNSC.
-For these various reasons, we believe that the UN System represents a particularly promising case study in the context of this research.
-It allows us to study the interactions and dialogue between political-legislative and judicial bodies within and across a major edifice of global governance, while opening the door for useful comparisons and in-depth understanding of the principal elements that impact the judicial-legislative relationship above the state.
+The reason we chose the UN System is simple.
+Since, to the best of our knowledge, this is the first attempt to systematically, thoroughly, and empirically analyze the relationship between international political-legislative and adjudicative bodies, we think it best to focus on a system that is central to international governance today.
+Not only does the UN play a significant role in international law and international relations, it has been operating for decades, during which it has developed well-established interinstitutional habits, practices, and procedures, as well as dialogical mechanisms through which its branches of power communicate and interact.
+Perhaps the most formal practice in this regard is the annual report the ICJ is required to submit to the UNGA, in which it reviews its work and caseload in the reported year (UN Charter).
+Much more interesting, though, is the practice established in 1991, whereby the submission of the written report is accompanied by a speech given by the president of the ICJ to the UNGA and the Sixth Committee, the General Assembly’s primary forum for the consideration of legal questions.
+Since 2000, moreover, the ICJ president has also been given the opportunity to address the UNSC every year.
+These annual speeches, followed by open discussions in the respective fora, are major sites of interaction and fundamental building blocks of the interinstitutional dialogue between the ICJ and these other UN bodies and point to yet another reason the UN System is a suitable subject for a case study: insightful comparisons may be drawn between the interinstitutional dialogue and relationships between the ICJ and the UNGA on the one hand, and the UNSC on the other.
+We therefore believe that the UN System represents a particularly promising case study in the context of this research.